U.S. evangelical leader Falwell to leave university after personal scandal

 August 25, 2020

-WASHINGTON (Reuters) – Jerry Falwell Jr., a leading U.S. evangelical Christian whose endorsement played a key role in President Donald Trump’s 2016 victory, has resigned as president of Liberty University, the school said on Tuesday.
+WASHINGTON (Reuters) – Jerry Falwell Jr, a towering force in the U.S. evangelical Christian movement whose endorsement played a key role in President Donald Trump’s 2016 victory, has resigned as president of Liberty University, the school said on Tuesday.

-Falwell, through an attorney, sent a resignation letter late last night to members of Liberty’s board, the Lynchburg, Virginia-based school said in a statement.

-The news follows conflicting reports about Falwell’s next move, after Reuters reported on Monday that his business partner said he had a years-long sexual relationship https://www.reuters.com/article/us-usa-falwell-relationship-exclusive/exclusive-business-partner-of-falwells-says-he-had-long-affair-with-evangelical-power-couple-idUSKBN25K1ZO involving Falwell’s wife and the evangelical leader.
+Falwell’s dramatic departure as head of one of the world’s largest Christian universities came a day after Reuters reported that a business partner of the Falwell family had come forward with a stunning allegation: that he had been in a years-long sexual relationship involving Falwell’s wife and the evangelical leader.

-Falwell, who served as Liberty’s president for over a decade, did not respond to a request for comment.
+Falwell, who for over a decade served as president of the university founded by his father, did not respond to a request for comment.

-Falwell, 58, had initially agreed to resign immediately following the Reuters report, but then changed his mind following other media reports about his decision, according to the university.
+Tuesday’s announcement from the university put an end to a day of fevered back-and-forth over Falwell’s fate.
+Falwell, 58, had initially agreed to resign shortly after the Reuters report appeared, but then changed his mind following media reports about his decision, according to the university.

+His endorsement in 2016 helped Trump, a thrice-married New York reality TV star, win evangelical voters in a crowded Republican field that included more established conservatives such as Senator Ted Cruz.

+The revelations about Falwell may have little effect on Trump’s chances in 2020, however.
+In the years since winning Falwell’s backing, Trump built up his own diehard base of support within the evangelical movement.

+The Reuters report on Monday was the latest in a string of personal embarrassments for Falwell.

+The university chief had taken an indefinite leave of absence from Liberty earlier in the month.
+That step, announced in a terse statement from the school’s board of trustees, came days after Falwell posted, then deleted, an Instagram photo of himself with his pants unzipped, standing with his arm around a young woman whose pants were also partly undone.
+Falwell later told a local radio station that the picture was meant as a good-natured joke.

-Giancarlo Granda said he was 20 when he met Jerry and Becki Falwell while working as a pool attendant at the Fontainebleau Miami Beach hotel in March 2012.
+On Monday, Reuters reported the allegations of Giancarlo Granda.
+Granda told Reuters he was 20 when he met Jerry and Becki Falwell while working as a pool attendant at the Fontainebleau Miami Beach hotel in March 2012.
 Starting that month and continuing into 2018, Granda told Reuters that the relationship involved him having sex with Becki Falwell while Jerry Falwell looked on.

 Granda shared with Reuters texts and other material that he said supported his account of a sexual relationship with the couple.